plwg/git_presentation/how_to_build_a_time_machine.md

 ![](topic-branches-1.png)

-In other VCS (or not VCS) where branching by copying files or creating new copy, this could take minutes each time you diverge or switch to another branch.
+In other VCS (or not VCS) where branching by copying files and switching by adding up deltas, it could take minutes each time you diverge or switch to another branch.

 . . .

 Let's say you conclude the v2 works better than v1, and the dumbidea is actually brilliant.
-You can prune the unused branch (C5 and C6) and share the clean history with the world.
+You can delete the unused branch (throwing away C5 and C6).

 ![](topic-branches-2.png)

-Locally, you can branch like crazy.
+It’s important to remember these actions are **completely local**.
+When you’re branching and merging, everything is done offline — there is no communication with the server unless you requested it to be pushed.

+**Have a lot of local branches.
+Dump the bad ones, polish the good ones, and share them when ready.**

 # Take Away

 - VCS is better than no VCS.
-- Git is designed around extremely light-weight, fast, and disposable branching.
-Don't be afraid to create many branches and use them to your advantage.
+- Git is designed around fast switching, and light-weight, disposable branching.
+- Don't be afraid to create many local branches and use them to your advantage.
 - Further Reading
   - [The history of Git](https://blog.brachiosoft.com/en/posts/git/)
   - [Pro Git Book](https://git-scm.com/book/en/v2)